 On the other hand, this is the kind of place you could spend the whole weekend.

-Stewart, a prominent businessman, was looking for a cure for his ailment, and after being taken to the springs by Indians, he miraculously regained his health and attributed it to the healing quality of the water. [ed. note: this part is historically inaccurate; he was in fact a strapping young man then, having recently arrived on wings of Gold Rush, seeking adventure and fortune. see History]
+Stewart, a prominent businessman, was looking for a cure for his ailment, and after being taken to the springs by Indians, he miraculously regained his health and attributed it to the healing quality of the water. [ed. note: this part is historically inaccurate; he was in fact a strapping young man recently arrived on wings of Gold Rush, seeking adventure and fortune, and found in a bad way in wilds by natives. see History

 "Older people from Castella and Weed come here for the baths because they really help soothe arthritis," says Ms.Frank.
 "We get loggers, too, when they've been working around a lot of poison oak, because it helps get rid of that."